cajuncoding/PdfTemplating.XslFO/README.md

 # PdfTemplating.XslFO
-This is a C#.Net solution that provides the capability to easily generate Pdf files using a templated approach; as opposed to extremely complex code based approaches most libraries provide.
+This is a C#.Net solution that provides the capability to easily generate Pdf files using a templated approach that provides great separation between presentation
+(the template) and data (the Model); as opposed to extremely complex code based approaches most libraries provide.
 It's based on the Xsl-FO standard and currently is dependent on an old but still very functional libray "Fonet" -- which is port of Apache FOP to C#.

 In addition, this is a completely open-source and free solution to use (even commercially).
 Many of the complex (powerful maybe, but horribly difficult to develop and maintain)